hxrts/rumpsteak-aura/docs/08_syntax_extensions.md

             Bob -> Alice: Response;
         }
     }
-"#)?;
+"#, &registry)?;
 ```

 This example demonstrates the complete extension workflow.
 The `TimeoutGrammarExtension` defines new grammar rules.
 The `TimeoutStatementParser` converts parsed content to protocol objects.
 The `TimeoutProtocol` implements projection and code generation.
-The `ExtensionParserBuilder` registers extensions and creates a parser.
+The `parse_choreography_with_extensions()` function handles the parsing with extension support.

 ## Architecture